TonciZ/My_First_Reposotory/README.md

 - 👋 Hi, I’m @Zhichs
 - Right now I'm working as a QA test lead
-- Intrested in learning a little bit of everything
+- Interested in learning a little bit of everything
+- Doing the CS50 Python course right now

 <!---
 Zhichs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.